-Vanguard Total Stock Market Index Fund Admiral or Index Shares (VTSAX)
+Vanguard Total Stock Market Index Fund Admiral or Investor Shares – $VTSAX

 A Bond Fund

 Which bond fund I recommend you go with will depend on what type of Vanguard account you have.
-If it’s a retirement account, in an IRA, a Roth IRA or a 401k, I’d recommend Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX).
-If this is in a brokerage account, it could help to read about my article on how to choose between accounts to better understand why I’d recommend Vanguard Intermediate-Term Tax-Exempt Fund Investor Shares (VWITX) instead.
-The idea is that is that this fund would result in less taxes for you every year — an important thing to keep in mind.
+If it’s a retirement account, in an IRA, a Roth IRA or a 401k, I’d recommend Vanguard Total Bond Market Index Fund Admiral Shares, $VBTLX.
+If this is in a brokerage account, it could help to read about my article on how to choose between accounts to better understand why I’d recommend Vanguard Intermediate-Term Tax-Exempt Fund Investor Shares, $VWITX, instead.
+The idea is that this fund would result in fewer taxes for you every year — an important thing to keep in mind.